Promoting race inclusivity in the workplace: a toolkit for organisations

 - educating yourself on the inequalities and obstacles faced by minority communities

-- listening without judgement to perspectives and experiences
+- listening without judgement to different perspectives and experiences

 - actively advocating for change for marginalised groups within your workplace, and in wider society

-- sharing development opportunities with others and/or creating these opportunities (for example, mentoring colleagues)
+- sharing development opportunities with others and/or creating these opportunities (for example, mentoring or sponsoring colleagues)

 - reflecting on your biases and how they may influence you